- This event has passed.

 Julia A. King is Professor and Chair of Anthropology at St. Mary’s College of Maryland, where she researches, writes about, and teaches Chesapeake and Atlantic World history, archaeology, and culture.
 King is a past president of the Society for Historical Archaeology (SHA, an international organization of professional archaeologists.
 From 2003 until 2011, she served as a presidentially-appointed Expert Member on the U.S. Advisory Council on Historic Preservation, a Federal agency advising the president and the Congress on matters of national historic preservation policy.
 In 2018, King received the SHA’s J.C.
 Harrington Award for her scholarly contributions to the field of historical archaeology.

-This event is made possible by the generous support of Destination Southern Maryland (Southern Maryland Heritage Area) and the Maryland Heritage Area Authority.
+This event is made possible by the generous support of Maryland Humanities and the Maryland Heritage Area Authority.

 FREE WEBINAR for the public – Advance registration required.